 Tommy Angelo called poker “a sport where athletes sit”.
 And like any athlete, you need to train your instrument.
 In our case, that means maintaining concentration and making complex decisions for extended hours.

 Ergonomics that work.
 Monitor at eye level, back supported, feet on the floor.
 Sounds obvious?
-Around fifty percent of online grinders ignore basic setup.
+Most online grinders ignore basic setup.

 Scheduled breaks.
 Every 55 minutes, 5 minutes off.
 It’s not a suggestion.
 When you’re in late registration of a big tournament, stretch your neck and shoulders.
 A 30-second break is already beneficial.